 Complete an application for a licence and send it to the Vic DET Regional office in your area.

 Maintain record keeping procedures including attendance, medication records, accidents, injuries, illness, trauma, staff rosters and records of programs provided.

 Adhere to Staff requirements of child/staff ratios, minimum training requirements, qualifications, and criminal checks for non-teaching staff.

-Under The Family Assistance Act 1999 (Cth), families may be eligible for the Child Care Subsidy.
+Under A New Tax System (Family Assistance) (Administration) Act 1999 (Cth), families may be eligible for the Child Care Subsidy.
 This will depend on the individual circumstances of families.
 If a family is eligible, then your facility must meet the requirements of the Commonwealth Government.